lsst-dm/dm_dev_guide/coding/python_testing.rst

 LSST Utility Test Support Classes
 =================================

-:lmod:`lsst.utils.tests` provides several utilities functions and classes for writing Python tests that developers should make use of.
+:lmod:`lsst.utils.tests` provides several helpful functions and classes for writing Python tests that developers should make use of.

 .. _py-utils-tests: